romkatv/powerlevel10k/README.md

     # Output time, date, and a symbol from the "Awesome Powerline Font" set
     POWERLEVEL9K_TIME_FORMAT="%D{%H:%M:%S \uE868  %d.%m.%y}"

+#### Showing Status

+Usually we display always the status, and in case a command failed, the return code of the last executed program.
+In case you want to display the status only if something special happend, you can set `POWERLEVEL9K_STATUS_VERBOSE=false` in your `~/.zshrc`.

 #### Unit Test Ratios